kubesphere/website/content/en/docs/project-user-guide/application-workloads/statefulsets.md

 ![statefulsets](/images/docs/project-user-guide/workloads/statefulsets_form_2_container_btn.png)

-You can input or select the image which in the public docker hub or private image repository you want to use.
+You can input an image name to use the image from public Docker Hub or select an image from a private repository you want to use.

 ![statefulsets](/images/docs/project-user-guide/workloads/statefulsets_form_2_container_1.png)

 - **Image Name**

-  You can click the icon or input the image name to search it. kubesphere provide the Dockerhub image and your private image repository.
-If you want to use your private image repository, you should create a docker hub secret first in **Configurations** **Secrets**
+  You can click the cube icon or input the image name to search it.
+KubeSphere provides Docker Hub images and your private image repository.
+If you want to use your private image repository, you should create a Docker Hub secret first in **Secrets** under **Configurations**.

 - **Image Tag**